nottoseethesun/vibrashank/README.md

 # Overview

-A data-flow web framework in ClojureScript, resting on ReactJS without using its internals, employing a singleton root Cursor, and using CSP to organize and order client/server communication.
+A data-flow front-end web framework in ClojureScript, resting on ReactJS without using its internals, employing a singleton root Cursor, and using CSP to organize and order client/server communication.

+By "front-end" is meant code that either runs on the web browser, or runs on the server as a server-side rendering operation.

 # Links